-This watercolour – St Michael & All Angels Bedford Park 1881 – is by F Hamilton Jackson, once principal of the Bedford Park School of Art.
+This watercolour – St Michael & All Angels Bedford Park 1881 – is by F Hamilton Jackson, once principal of the Bedford Park School of Art and one of the first two churchwardens at St Michael’s.
 It was given to the Bedford Park Society by two local residents, Andrew and Hanna Alers Hankey.
 The Society has kindly given permission for it to be shown here.
 Membership of the Society costs £15 for a household (two people), £10 for a single.
-Cheques to the Membership Secretary, the Bedford Park Society, 68 Esmond Road, W4 1JF; or you can join at the Society’s Green Day stall when committee members are on hand to answer any questions.
+Cheques to the Membership Secretary, the Bedford Park Society, 68 Esmond Road, W4 1JF; or you can join at the Society’s Green Days stall in June, when committee members are on hand to answer any questions.

 A brief history of the Church*